griptape-ai/griptape/docs/griptape-tools/official-tools/file-manager-tool.md

                              Input: Can you get me the sample1.txt file?
 [09/12/23 12:08:04] INFO     Subtask ddcf48d970ce4edbbc22a46b2f83ec4f
                              Thought: The user wants the content of the file
                              named "sample1.txt".
-I can use the FileManager tool with the activity "load_files_from_disk" to load
+I can use the FileManagerTool tool with the activity "load_files_from_disk" to load
                              the file from the disk.

-                             Action: {"name": "FileManager",
+                             Action: {"name": "FileManagerTool",
                              "path": "load_files_from_disk", "input":
                              {"values": {"paths": ["sample1.txt"]}}}
                     INFO     Subtask ddcf48d970ce4edbbc22a46b2f83ec4f